- Academic Affairs

 2017 Zika Global to Local

-Sponsored by the Maryland Carey Law's Law & Health Care Program and UMB Center for Global Education Initiatives.
+Sponsored by the University of Maryland Carey School of Law's Law & Health Care Program and the UMB Center for Global Education Initiatives.

-Panel speakers include Roman Macaya Hayes, Ambassador of Costa Rica to the US; Kathleen Neuzil, Director of UMB's Center for Vaccine Development; Jon Mark Hirshon, Professor in UMB's Department of Emergency Medicine; Michael Greenberger, Director of UM Center for Health and Homeland Security; and Leslie Meltzer Henry, Professor at the UM Carey Law School.
+Panel speakers include Roman Macaya Hayes, Costa Rica's ambassador to the United States; Kathleen Neuzil, director of UMB's Center for Vaccine Development; Jon Mark Hirshon, professor in the UM School of Medicine's Department of Emergency Medicine; Michael Greenberger, director of the UM Center for Health and Homeland Security; and Leslie Meltzer Henry, professor at the Carey School of Law.

 Studying the Zika Pandemic from Global and Local Perspectives

 On Feb.
 15, the Law & Health Care Program (L&HCP) and the University of Maryland, Baltimore Center for Global Education Initiatives held a campuswide symposium during which legal and medical experts from the United States and Costa Rica described the many faces of the emerging Zika virus.
 The symposium, “Zika Global to Local: Addressing the Epidemic from an International and Interprofessional Lens,” looked at the virus that is moving deeper into North America and how different sectors in the U.S. are mobilizing to stem the spread of the virus and limit its serious side effects.
 The panelists were L&HCP professors Leslie Meltzer Henry and Michael Greenberger, University of Maryland School of Medicine faculty members Jon Mark Hirshon and Kathleen Neuzil, and the Ambassador from Costa Rica to the United States, the Honorable Roman Macaya Hayes.